Why Choose Solar Panels?

 Is Solar Energy Cost-Effective?

-If the environmental impact alone isn’t enough to convince you that solar is the energy of the future, you may be swayed by the financial benefits.
+When we're asked "Why Choose Solar Panels?"
+We say, if the environmental impact alone isn’t enough to convince you that solar is the energy of the future, you may be swayed by the financial benefits.
 Producing solar energy at your home means you will no longer be reliant on the ever-changing prices of utility companies.
 You will be producing the energy needed to power your home, and will no longer have to pay the high prices that utility companies set.

 In addition to saving on energy bills, you may also be eligible for tax credits and incentives when you choose to install solar panels at your home or business.
 There may be Federal, state, and local tax incentives available to you.